shah-in-boots/notes/permanent/democratization-of-electrophysiology.md

 - an increasing number of younger individuals, who trained in a technology-savvy environment, are "flocking" to EP
 - role of EP as the intersection of medicine and electrical engineering

-These foundational conversations are helpful in __steering__ the manuscript and outline.
+These foundational conversations are helpful in __steering__ the manuscript and the outline, located at [outline-democratization-of-electrophysiology](outline-democratization-of-electrophysiology.md).

-# Outline

 #manuscript